General Robust Bayes Pseudo-Posterior: Exponential Convergence results with Applications: Concluding Remark

 \section{Concluding Remark}

 This paper presents a general Bayes pseudo-posterior under general parametric set-up that produces pseudo-Bayes estimators which incorporate prior belief in the general spirit of Bayesian philosophy but are also robust against data contamination.
 The exponential consistency of the proposed pseudo-posterior probabilities and the corresponding estimators are proved and illustrated for the cases of independent stationary and non-homogeneous models; separate attention is given to the case of discrete priors with stationary models.
-Further applications of the proposed pseudo-Bayes estimators are described in the context of predictive density estimation and linear regression models.
-All the results of \cite{Barron:1988} turn out to be special cases of our results when the tuning parameter $\alpha$ is set to 0.
+Further applications of the proposed pseudo-Bayes estimators are described in the context of linear and logistic regression models.
+All results of \cite{Barron:1988} turn out to be special cases of our results when the tuning parameter $\alpha$ is set to 0.

 On the whole, we trust that this paper opens up a new and interesting area of research on robust hybrid inference that has the flexibility to incorporate prior belief and inherits optimal properties from the Bayesian paradigm along with the frequentists' robustness against data contamination and hence could be very helpful in different complex practical problems.
-In this sense, all Bayesian inference methodologies can be extended with this new pseudo-posterior in future research.
+In this sense, all Bayesian inference methodologies can be extended with this new pseudo-posterior.
 In particular, a detailed study of the examples discussed in Section \ref{SEC:Asymp_Post_setup} should be an interesting future work for different applications.
-Extended versions of the Bayes testing and model selection criteria based on this new pseudo-posterior can also be developed to achieve greater robustness against data contamination.
-Also it will be practically helpful to develop a data-driven rule for the selection of the appropriate tuning parameter $\alpha$.
-We hope to pursue some of these extensions in the future.
+Extended versions of the Bayes testing and model selection criteria based on this new pseudo-posterior can also be developed to achieve greater robustness for inference under data contamination.